Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Results

 \subsection{Datasets}

-Biopsy specimens were prepared in accordance with the Pathology Laboratory Protocol for kidney biopsies.
-Tissues were collected via a standard procedure of operations: core needle biopsy, formalin-fixed, rapidly processed by a routine tissue processor, embedded in paraffin, serially sectioned at $3-4 \mu m$, mounted onto adhesive slides, and stained with Jones silver staining.
-The dataset comprises $148$ patient biopsy samples (both transplant and native kidneys) collected from the multicenter's archive of the Departments of Pathology at LUMC, AUMC, UMCU in the Netherlands or the archive of the Department of Nephrology at Leuven in Belgium.
-Prior to analysis, all biopsies were anonymized by a pathology staff member.
-Annotation was performed employing \textbf{ASAP} version $1.9$ for Windows\footnote{https://computationalpathologygroup.github.io/ASAP/} and our custom software \textbf{Slidescape}\footnote{https://github.com/amspath/slidescape}.
-The $148$ Jones-stained WSIs were acquired from scanners at a resolution of $\mathrm{PPM}=0.25$ in BIG-TIFF format\footnote{https://www.awaresystems.be/imaging/tiff/bigtiff.html}.
+The biopsy specimens were prepared according to the Pathology Laboratory Protocol for kidney biopsies.
+The tissues were collected by a standard procedure of operations: core needle biopsy, formalin fixed, rapidly processed by a routine tissue processor, embedded in paraffin, serially sectioned at $2-4 \mu m$, mounted onto adhesive slides, and stained with Jones silver staining.
+The dataset comprises $148$ patient biopsy samples (both transplant and native kidneys) collected from the multi-center archive of the Departments of Pathology at LUMC, AUMC, UMCU in the Netherlands or the archive of the Department of Nephrology at Leuven in Belgium.
+Before analysis, all biopsies were anonymized by a pathology staff member.
+Annotation was performed using the \textbf{ASAP} version $1.9$ for Windows\footnote{https://computationalpathologygroup.github.io/ASAP/} and our custom software \textbf{Slidescape}\footnote{https://github.com/amspath/slidescape}.
+The $148$ Jones-stained renal WSIs were acquired from scanners at a resolution of $\mathrm{PPM}=2$ in BIG-TIFF format\footnote{https://www.awaresystems.be/imaging/tiff/bigtiff.html}.
 Openslide\footnote{https://openslide.org/} was used to extract $303$ ROIs at level $0$ of the BIG-TIFF images.
-Table.\ref{config_dataset} outlines the dataset composition, and Figure.\ref{fig:size_distribution} illustrates the distribution of ROI short sizes.
-Additionally, $115$ PAS-stained WSIs from LUMC were utilized solely for testing of domain transferability.
-Notably, ROIs from the same WSIs were exclusively allocated to either training or validation.
-To train the lesion classifier, $21,889$ patches of individual objects were extracted from $303$ ROIs, including $916$ glomeruli patches with binary lesion labels ($382$ with sclerotic and $534$ healthy) and $20,973$ tubuli patches with binary labels ($10,647$ with atrophy and $10,326$ healthy), as detailed in Figure.\ref{config_lesion_dataset}.
+Table \ref{config_dataset} outlines the dataset composition, and Figure \ref{fig:size_distribution} illustrates the distribution of ROI short sizes.
+Furthermore, LUMC $115$ PAS-stained renal WSIs were used only to test stain transfer.
+In particular, ROIs from the same WSIs were exclusively allocated to either training or validation.
+To train the lesion classifier, $21,889$ patches of individual objects were extracted from $303$ ROIs, including $916$ glomeruli patches with binary lesion labels ($382$ with sclerosis and $534$ normal) and $20,973$ tubuli patches with binary labels ($10,647$ with atrophy and $10,326$ normal), as detailed in Figure \ref{config_lesion_dataset}.